McDonald75/python-phase-4-code-challenge-pizza/README.md

 - Running the React application in the browser and interacting with the API via the frontend

-You can import `challenge-1-pizzas.postman_collection.json` into Postman by pressing the `Import` button.
+You can import `challenge-1-pizzas.postman_collection.json` into Postman, by pressing the `Import` button.

 ![import postman](https://curriculum-content.s3.amazonaws.com/6130/phase-4-code-challenge-instructions/import_collection.png)